chadsansing/airlock-campaign/gm-resources/session-planning/session-1.md

 ### Type

-Combat
+Combat or Evasion

 ### Conflict

 As soon as the PCs have resolved the conflict above Illyum, they're called to [nearby planet].
 A team of Adjudicators just declared the death sentence for a law encorcement cell members found guilty of using excessive force against the local population during a labor dispute, resulting the the death of 5 cilvilians.

 His peers rejected the Adjudicators' judgment and attacked them to prevent the execution.
 The Adjudicators need extraction from the spaceport.
 Their ship has been disabled.
-The planet cell is organizing a response to put down the mutiny and restor order, but it will take more time than the Adjudicators have to mount a response.
+The planet cell is organizing a response to put down the mutiny and restore order, but it will take more time than the Adjudicators have to mount a response.
 The PCs need to fly in, secure a dock against the local law enforcement mutineers, and cover for their peers until everyone is aboard *the  Ibis Feather.*

-The Adjudicators are hholed up in a locked cargo bay.
+The Adjudicators are hholed up in a locked cargo bay on Attis.
 The PCs have to fight their way to them.

 There are 4 local law enforcement mutineers sent to intercept the PCs.
+They have ballistic rifles.
+3 danger each.

+If this is played as an Evasion scene, the objectives are 10 waypoints each.

+- Get to the Adjudicators.
+- Hold the door while you open it.
+- Get back to the ship.

 ### Outcome(s)